-Do want to know how much it REALLY costs to build a website?
+Do want to know how much does it cost to create a website?
 It’s one of the first questions we get from people starting their website.

 In all honesty, it’s difficult to put a price tag as it depends on your budget and goals you’ve set for your business.

-That said, in this article, we’ll show you how much does a website cost to build from scratch and which tools you can use to stay on budget.
+That said, in this article, we’ll show you how much does it cost to build a website from scratch and which tools you can use to stay on budget.

 We’ve broken the article into the following sections since it’s a lengthy read, so you can jump ahead if you want.
 Let’s dive right in!